openepicdev/maintaine.rs/source/sy-records.md

 As time passed, I gradually realized that Open Source is not just a collection of technologies — it’s also an extension of values and spirit.

-I created projects like Simps and [PHPMQTT](https://github.com/simps/mqtt), and actively contributed to several open-source projects including [Docsify](https://github.com/docsifyjs), [Hyperf](https://github.com/hyperf), [Swoole](https://github.com/swoole), [Typecho](https://github.com/typecho), and [Apache Answer](https://github.com/apache/answer).
+I created projects like Simps and [PHPMQTT](https://github.com/simps/mqtt), and actively contributed to several Open Sourceprojects including [Docsify](https://github.com/docsifyjs), [Hyperf](https://github.com/hyperf), [Swoole](https://github.com/swoole), [Typecho](https://github.com/typecho), and [Apache Answer](https://github.com/apache/answer).

 From being a user to becoming a contributor, and eventually a maintainer of Open Source projects, this journey has profoundly changed my career path and shaped my understanding of the tech world.

 ## How did you get involved with Open Source?

-In 2019, I joined the Swoole open-source project and began working on a documentation overhaul.
+In 2019, I joined the Swoole Open Sourceproject and began working on a documentation overhaul.

 This involved not only redesigning the front-end UI but also correcting outdated content and adding more sample code.